ZIYU-DEEP/awesome-bias-in-deep-learning/README.md

   Figure 1.
 Illustration of No Free Lunch Theorem.
 Adapted from Leon Fedden's <a href="https://medium.com/@LeonFedden/the-no-free-lunch-theorem-62ae2c3ed10c">post</a>.
 </p>

 However, there is hope.
 In theory, [The Free Lunch Theorem](https://machinethoughts.wordpress.com/2014/08/02/the-free-lunch-theorem/) or [Occam Guarantee](https://mcallester.github.io/ttic-31230/Fall2020/07regularization/PACBayes.pdf) claims *there exists some universal algorithm for learning neural networks that succeed in arbitrary domains* with limited training data.
-In practice,
+In practice, there exist numerous strategies in mitigating known bias from model or dataset design.

-The list is organized as follows:
+This list will be organized as follow:
 - [Categories](#Categories): a short summary on different aspects or manifestation of bias in deep learning.
 - [Causes](#Causes): theories, conjectures or evidence on the root causes of the bias.
 - [Solutions](#Solutions): practical solutions or mitigating strategies for the bias.